-The lowest passing letter grade in any course is a "C." Generally, a student who earns a grade lower than a "C" in a master curriculum course will be academically dismissed from the program by the provost. (general studies, nursing and surgical technology exceptions are described below and in further details in the progression policy).
+The lowest passing letter grade in any course is a "C." Generally, a student who earns a grade lower than a "C" in a master curriculum course will be academically dismissed from the program by the provost. (general studies and nursing exceptions are described below and in further details in the progression policy).
 Students who fail to meet standards of satisfactory academic progress as outlined in the policy by the same name are academically dismissed, as are students who fail to meet required co-requisites or pre-requisites.

-- 1. Students in the general studies program will follow the academic satisfactory progress policy and will not be subject to dismissal based on the grade in one course. - 2.
-Students in the nursing program will follow the Progression Policy and are not subject to dismissal based on the grade in one course.
+- 1. Students in the general studies and BSN programs will follow the academic satisfactory progress policy and will not be subject to dismissal based on the grade in one course. - 2.
+Students in the ADN nursing program will follow the Progression Policy and are not subject to dismissal based on the grade in one course.
 If the course is a prerequisite, that course must be repeated before the student progresses.
-Repeating a course is based on space availability. - 3.
-Students enrolled in the associate of applied science in surgical technology program are allowed to retake one general studies course in the curriculum without applying for readmission to the program.
-This policy does not apply once students matriculate into the portion of the program where they are taking general studies courses concurrently with courses with a SUR prefix.
+Repeating a course is based on space availability.